fooltowise/NeroNotes/Nero's Notes/My highest Conviction Stock Idea, by Sean Iddings.md

 Yes, eXp compels individuals who wish to join to make a $149 start up fee.
 Afterwards, eXp compels agents to pay $85/ month to use their platform.
 But does that mean they are a pyramid scheme?

-I mean Costco compels individuals who wish to join to make a $60 or $120 payment (which is paid yearly).
-Is Costco a pyramid scheme?
+I mean [[Costco]] compels individuals who wish to join to make a $60 or $120 payment (which is paid yearly).
+Is [[Costco]] a pyramid scheme?

-No. That membership fee subsidizes Costco’s pricing.
+No. That membership fee subsidizes [[Costco]]’s pricing.
 The fee incentivizes members to be repeat customers.
 There is value in that payment.

 There is value in EXPI’s payment as well.
 One has access to kvCORE CRM, which normally costs individual agents $300-499/month.
 Website creation is included.
 Automated call/text/email is included.
 And an extraordinary amount of educational content is available 24/7, unlike brick and mortar brokerages.